 - Labuan Financial Services Authority.
 The LFSA website link is here;

 Every business dreads the news that the auditors or regulators are coming.
-Professional firms can manage the AML/CFT compliance inspection process proactively and reduce surprises when they cover the major areas mentioned above.
+Professional firms can manage the AML/CTF compliance inspection process proactively and reduce surprises when they cover the major areas mentioned above.
 An important thing to do is also to train and brief your staff of all the policies and procedures before the inspectors arrive.
 The goal of the review is to understand what the inspectors want and to give them the assurance that you have done your best and what is required according to the regulations.
 The approach to the review is to be truthful.
 If there is any shortcomings, work out the remedial actions with the inspectors.